 We encourage open parties; however, parties in a room not in the party block will be shut down.
 If you are planning to host a party at Readercon, please contact us so that we may book your room in the party block.
-If you are interested in using a suite for a party Friday or Saturday night, please contact us.
 Open parties (parties with an open invitation to all attendees and with an open door) may not serve alcohol.
 Closed parties (parties by invitation only and with a closed door) must make alcohol service arrangements with the hotel.

 The Souvenir Book will be perfect-bound, printed on heavy flat stock, and trimmed to 8 1/2 by 11 inches.
 We are planning a two-color cover, and both inside covers are available for ads.
 Interior ads will be black & white.

-Ad copy should be received by May 15, 2012 at the latest.
-We would prefer electronic copy: PDF files via email or on a CD-ROM.
+Ad copy should be received by May 1, 2014 at the latest.
+We only accept electronic copy (preferably PDF) via email.

 Special printing needs (bleeds and color) are extra.
 Bleeds are only available on full-page advertisements.

 Readercon retains the right to review all ads for suitability.
 Ad material will only be printed in the souvenir book for which it is contracted.

 Semi-pro rates are reserved for magazines, small presses, dealers at Readercon, and artists (not agents); if you are unsure which rates apply to you, please contact us.